codacy/docs/docs/repositories-configure/integrations/gitlab-integration.md

 ## Enabling the GitLab integration {: id="enabling"}

 To enable the GitLab integration, open your repository **Settings**, tab **Integrations**.
-When you add a new repository, the integration is already enabled by default with the [settings defined for your organization](../../organizations/configuring-default-git-provider-integration-settings.md).
+When you add a new repository, Codacy enables the integration using the [default settings for your organization](../../organizations/configuring-default-git-provider-integration-settings.md).

 ![GitLab integration](images/gitlab-integration.png)